-The Brandywine Health Foundation Scholarships are awarded in the fall and spring to junior nursing students.
-Information on these awards are distributed to students in class.
+The Brandywine Health Foundation Scholarships are awarded only in the spring to junior nursing students.
+Information on these awards is distributed to students in class.

 I. ACADEMIC DISHONESTY POLICY

 The Department of Nursing endorses the university policy on student academic dishonesty as published in the university catalog and Ram's Eye View.
 See the University Academic Integrity Policy (WCU Undergraduate Catalog).